Yazeed18/Coffee_Carbon_Emission_Calc/README.md

-## Numbers and values do not reflect any actual data and are arbitrarily chosen for the purpose of this repo.
+## Note: Numbers and values do not reflect any actual data and are arbitrarily chosen for the purpose of this repo.